Astroua/SCIMES/docs/algorithm.rst

 .. image:: figures/dendro_clust.png
    :align: center

 The figure shows the final product of ``SCIMES``: the *clustered* dendrogram.
 Each color indicates a relevant branch (i.e. *cluster*) within the dendrogram, according to the chosen affinity criterion.
-In this case, the clusters have similar maximal volume.
-Affinity criteria can be associated to virtually every property of the ISM.
+In this case, the clusters are selected based on their similar maximal volume.
+Affinity criteria can be based upon virtually any observable property of the ISM.

 Giant Molecular Clouds in Orion-Monoceros
 -----------------------------------------